Skip to content

 SideCar is a free, self-hosted VS Code extension that serves as a drop-in replacement for GitHub Copilot and Claude Code.
 Use local Ollama models, the Anthropic API, OpenAI, Fireworks AI, OpenRouter, Google Gemini, Groq, Kickstand (self-hosted), or any OpenAI-compatible server (LM Studio, vLLM, llama.cpp) for AI-powered coding — with full agentic capabilities, inline completions, and tool use.

-A free, open-source, local-first autonomous AI agent for coding.
-Full agent loop, not just chat.
-No subscriptions, no data leaving your machine.
+A free, open-source, local-first autonomous AI agent for coding — a full agent loop, not just chat.
+No subscription, and with local models, no data leaves your machine.

 Why SideCar?